jcass77/WTFIX/README.md

           logger.info(f"Received message {message}!")
     ```

-- A simple message tag syntax, and various convenience methods, that are kind to humans - no more trying to decipher raw byte streams.
-Example ``Logon`` message:
+- A simple message tag syntax that is human friendly, with various convenience methods for quick access to commonly
+used message attributes.

     ```python
     >>> from wtfix.message import admin